 The proper way to experience the healing properties of the Dead Sea is by first swimming in the ocean for about 15 minutes, coming out and covering yourself in the natural mud (available at the resorts), and waiting for it to dry (about 15 minutes).

-After that you go back into the lake to take the mud off, which is easier done with some assistance.
+After that, you go back into the lake to remove the mud, which is easier done with some assistance.
 Afterward, rinse off with fresh water at one of the outdoor showers.

 If you love the feeling, you can buy Dead Sea products in many shops throughout Jordan to take home with you or as gifts.